 3. Practice Regularly

 Like any mathematical skill, practice is essential for mastering fraction division.
-Work through a variety of problems, starting with simpler ones and gradually increasing the difficulty.
+In real terms, work through a variety of problems, starting with simpler ones and gradually increasing the difficulty.
 Use online resources, textbooks, or worksheets to find practice problems.

 4. Check Your Work